nebfield/snpQT/docs/user-guide/workflows.md

 A clean and properly prepared for imputation vcf file and a index file are stored in `./pre_imputation/files/` directory.

 !!!Warning
-	* Pre-Imputation workflow can not be combined with `--gwas`, as its purpose is to upload a properly prepared vcf file to an external imputation server
+	* Pre-Imputation workflow can not be combined with `--gwas`, as its purpose is to upload a properly prepared VCF file to an external imputation server
 	* Pre-imputation and post-imputation workflows are run internally when `--impute` is used to run imputation locally.
 So, you do not have to combine `--impute` with `--pre_impute` and `--post_impute` workflow parameters.
 If you do, `snpQT` is designed to throw an error.

 ## Phasing & Imputation